alexkainzinger/strapi-middleware-upload-plugin-cache/docs/v3/README.md

 ## Installing

 ### For Strapi 4
-Please make sure to check out the [Strapie v4 Docs](README.md) for the installation & setup.
+Please make sure to check out the [Strapi v4 Docs](../../README.md) for the installation & setup.

 ### For Strapi 3